rubyonracetracks/tutorial-rails-rubymn2/02-07-user_follow_display.md

 * Enter the command "sh test.sh".
 Now 3 tests fail due to a missing template.
 * Enter the command "touch app/views/users/show_follow.html.erb".
 * Enter the command "sh testc.sh".
 All tests should now pass.
 * Enter the command "sh git_check.sh".
+All tests should pass, and there should be no offenses.

 ### Integration Test
 * Enter the command "rails generate integration_test user_following".